-opt.Jacobian=nl\spring('JacobianCall') returns the callback used to update or initialize the Jacobian ki used in iterative methods.
-The said jacobian must take non-linearities into account.
+opt.Jacobian=nl_spring('JacobianCall') returns the callback used to update or initialize the Jacobian ki used in iterative methods.
+This is the low level implementation of calls documented in nl_solve TgtMdl.
+The said Jacobian must take non-linearities into account and is thus of the form the output is controlled by the value of NL.
+Jacobian.